-No OWHA team may invite or allow to participate in its training camp, practice or play in any scheduled or exhibition game a registered member of another OWHA team from the previous season or of the current season in any division or category without first having obtained permission, in writing, in the manner set forth in REGULATION THREE, Registration (E) and/or BY-LAW ARTICLE EIGHT, Player Movement/Tryouts (A)(1), from the team or club with which such player is registered.
-For failure to comply with the above, the following sanctions will apply:
+Team officials of any OWHA team shall not encourage indirectly or invite in a direct manner, or allow to participate in any training activities, practice or play in any scheduled or exhibition game a registered member of another OWHA team from the previous season or of the current season in any division or category without first having obtained permission, in writing, in the forth in REGULATION set Registration (E) and/or BY-LAW ARTICLE EIGHT, Player Movement/Tryouts (A)(1), from the team or club with which such player is registered.
+For failure to comply with the above Regulation and/or the above policy, the responsible team and/or team official and player shall be sanctioned in any one or combination of the following manners:

 - a) The head coach will be suspended for the minimum of ten (10) games; - b) The team will be fined a sum of Five Hundred Dollars (\$500.00).
 This fine is payable within fifteen (15) days of notification of the fine.
-Failure to submit the fine within the required time frame will result in automatic suspension until the fine is paid; - c) The fine will be remitted to the OWHA; - d) The player will not be eligible to sign with the team with which she had illegal tryouts.
+Failure to submit the fine within the required time frame will result in automatic suspension until the fine is paid; - c) The fine will be remitted to the OWHA; - d) The player will not be eligible to sign with the team with which she had illegal tryouts; - e) A suspension.